Fred J. Hickernell

 This course is a continuation of Math 485/548.
 It introduces the student to modern continuous time mathematical finance.
 The major objective of the course is to present main mathematical methodologies and models underlying the area of financial engineering, and, in particular, those that provide a formal analytical basis for valuation and hedging of financial securities.

 The course covers basics of the modern interest rate modeling and fixed income asset pricing.
 The main goal is to develop a practical understanding of the core methods and approaches used in practice to model interest rates and to price and hedge interest rate contingent securities.
 The emphasis of the course is practical rather than purely theoretical.
-A fundamental objective of the course is to enable the students to gain a hand-on familiarity with and understanding of the modern approaches used in practice to model interest rate markets.
+A fundamental objective of the course is to enable the students to gain a hands-on familiarity with and understanding of the modern approaches used in practice to model interest rate markets.

 This is an advanced course in the theory and practice of credit risk and credit derivatives.
 Students will get acquainted with structural and reduced form approaches to mathematical modeling of credit risk.
 Various aspects of valuation and hedging of defaultable claims will be presented.
 In addition, valuation and hedging of vanilla credit derivatives, such as credit default swaps, as well as vanilla credit basket derivatives, such as collateralized credit obligations, will be discussed.